 All Einstein housing is managed by the Einstein housing office and all occupancy is subject to the policies and procedures outlined above and in the Housing Policy Handbook, a copy of which is available in the housing office.

 The Belfer Institute office maintains the postdoctoral waiting list for on-campus housing.
 The list includes eligible postdoctoral researchers at Einstein who wish to reside in Einstein housing, as well as eligible postdoctoral researchers whose appointments have not yet started.
-For a postdoctoral researcher to be added to the waiting list, the Housing Eligibility Form must be completed, and submitted to the Belfer Institute office with a copy of the postdoctoral researcher's CV.
+For a postdoctoral researcher to get on the waiting list, the Postdoctoral Housing Application must be completed, and submitted to the Belfer Institute office with a copy of the postdoctoral researcher's C.V.
 For postdoctoral fellows who have not yet arrived, the signed letter of acceptance of the position must also be provided.
 A new postdoctoral researcher will not be eligible for an apartment until the Belfer Institute has verified that the arriving postdoctoral researcher has received his/her graduate degree or has provided acceptable documentation from the degree-granting institution that all requirements for receiving the degree have been satisfied.
 Once a postdoctoral researcher is on the official waiting list, the Belfer Institute is responsible for notification of availability.

 Paid and Unpaid Leave